yabuchan/ansible-kubernetes-ha-cluster/README.md

 See inventory/mycluster-sample for more details.

 ### 3. Setup ssh access.
-* Ssh access from master to workers without password or pem file.
+* Ssh access from master to workers without password or pem file as root user (i.e. ssh root@WORKER_MACHINE from root@MASTER_MACHINE).
-* Ssh access from first master to the other masters without password or pem file.
+* Ssh access from first master to the other masters without password or pem file as root user (i.e. ssh root@WORKER_MACHINE from root@MASTER_MACHINE).

 There are two options:
 ##### (Option 1) Do it manually using copy-ssh-id. ref: https://www.ssh.com/ssh/copy-id